 Some companies will provide your free credit report online when you sign up for their credit monitoring service.
 These services allow you monitor your credit file on a continuous basis, which can be especially beneficial if you are trying to restore your credit or if you are worried about identity fraud.
 Before you sign up for one of these services, you need to realize that you will pay a monthly fee that continues until you cancel your subscription.

-So what can you do if you need to check your credit report, but yet don't qualify for the free options.
+So what can you do if you need to check your credit report, but yet don't qualify for any of the free options.
 Your best bet is to order a single report from one or all three of the individual credit bureaus.
-You can find out more about how to order these reports on the following pages:
+You can find out more about how to order these reports on the following credit bureau pages:

 To help you understand more about your credit report and what you can do to fix problems and improve your rating, check out the following articles: